ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NON-INFLAMMATORY VASCULOPATHIES

 Reversible Cerebral Vasoconstriction Syndrome (RCVS)

-• it affects all age groups, more often present in women (F:M ratio is 2.4:1) between the ages 20-50
+• it affects all age groups, but is more prevalent in women (F:M ratio is 2.4:1) between the ages of 20-50

-• may last from several weeks to months, with varying degrees of severity; attacks may recur
+• may last from several weeks to months, with varying degrees of severity; attacks may occur repeatedly

-• the exact cause of RCVS is unknown; it is associated with certain conditions (secondary RCVS)
+• the exact cause of RCVS is unknown; it has been associated with certain conditions (secondary RCVS)

 • Call-Fleming syndrome